SimonBoothroyd/absolv/README.md

 from one solvent to another, or to vacuum in the case of solvation free energy calculations.

-It offers two routes to this end: standard equilibrium calculations and non-equilibrium switching type calculations, where the latter is the main focus of this framework.
+It offers two routes to this end: standard equilibrium calculations and non-equilibrium switching type calculations, where the latter will be the main focus of this framework.

 ***Warning**: This code is currently experimental and under active development.
 If you are using this it, please be aware that it is not guaranteed to provide correct results, the documentation and testing is incomplete, and the